dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 #### Future Consideration

 It's quite cumbersome to manually edit the Firebase SDK to remove the remote-hosted code.
-However, you can automate this process by using a tool like [Webpack](https://webpack.js.org/) in the build process to remove the remote-hosted code.
+However, you can automate this process by using a tool like [Webpack](https://webpack.js.org/) in the build process to remove the code.

 The end.